← Back to wiki

 How to Use It

 Pairs well with garlic, olive oil, lemon.
+Chop before cooking and allow a 40-minute rest to maximize glucoraphanin conversion.
+Steam or stir-fry; avoid boiling.
+Add raw mustard to cooked broccoli to restore myrosinase activity.
 Use as a vegetable in your daily meals according to the Longevity Diet guidelines.

 What to Pair It With